Alluxio/alluxio/docs/en/Configuring-Alluxio-with-S3.md

 {% include Configuring-Alluxio-with-S3/underfs-address.md %}

 Next, you need to specify the AWS credentials for S3 access.
-In the `TACHYON_JAVA_OPTS` section of the `conf/alluxio-env.sh` file, add:
+In the `ALLUXIO_JAVA_OPTS` section of the `conf/alluxio-env.sh` file, add:

 {% include Configuring-Alluxio-with-S3/aws.md %}